-- Step 1.
-Identify an advisor, a thesis topic, and your thesis reading committee - A. You are encouraged to talk to various faculty members regarding possible thesis topics and to begin this process immediately upon embarking on a degree program.
+Step 1.
+Identify an advisor, a thesis topic, and your thesis reading committee

+- A. You are encouraged to talk to various faculty members regarding possible thesis topics and to begin this process immediately upon embarking on a degree program.
 Composition of your reading committee should be decided in conjunction with your advisor. - B. The committee consists of at least three members.
 The advisor or one of the co-advisors must be a tenure-track (academic) Woodruff School faculty member, or a Woodruff School research faculty member with an earned doctorate.
 Two members of the M.S.
 Thesis Reading Committee must be tenure-track (academic faculty with primary or joint appointments in the Woodruff School).
 All committee members must have an earned doctorate or equivalent professional experience.

-- Step 2.
-Submit the Request for Approval of Master's Thesis Topic Form - A. Fill out the Request for Approval of Master's Thesis Topic form (http://www.grad.gatech.edu/sites/default/files/documents/m astersthstopicform aug27.pdf) with only your signature and that of your advisor in time for a Woodruff School Graduate Committee meeting.
-No other signatures are needed at this time.
-Bring the form to the Office of Student Services for processing. - B. At the same time, your faculty advisor must email a short justification for the composition of your reading committee to Dr. Andrei Fedorov AGF@gatech.edu and cc your Academic Advisor.
-This step should be completed as early as possible, but not later than the submission of the petition for degree.
+Step 2.
+Submit the Request for Approval of Master's Thesis Topic Form

+A. Complete the Request for Approval of Master's Thesis Topic form in the ME Graduate Handbook.
+Please go to the following link and follow the online instructions: https://www2.me.gatech.edu/graddb/forms/student/.

+B. Once the form is submitted, your faculty advisor will receive an automated email requesting a short justification for the composition of your reading committee.

 Please Note: If a proposed member is not a Georgia Tech faculty member, a CV of that proposed member must also accompany the request.
+Please email the CV to your Staff Academic Advisor in the Office of Student Services.

-The advisor must also inform the Woodruff School Graduate Committee in the event the thesis contains any proprietary information that will require a delay in placing the thesis in the library. - Step 3.
-Receive approval from the Woodruff School Graduate Committee and then obtain signatures of remaining committee members - A. After the Woodruff School Graduate Committee approves your master's thesis reading committee and your Request for Approval of Master's Thesis Topic, you will receive an email from the Office of Student Services. - B. Please pick up your original copy of the Request for Approval of Master's Thesis Topic form from the Office of Student Services.
-Obtain the signatures of the other members of your reading committee.
-Bring the completed form to the Office of Student Services for the signature of the Associate Chair for Graduate Studies and additional processing.
+- Step 3.
+Receive approval from the Woodruff School Graduate Committee and then obtain signatures of remaining committee members - A. After the Woodruff School Graduate Committee approves your master's thesis reading committee and your Request for Approval of Master's Thesis Topic, you will receive an email from the Office of Student Services. - B. Please log into eSignature.gatech.edu to create an account with DocuSign.
+Find detailed instructions here.
+Once logged into DocuSign, complete the Request for Approval of Master's Thesis Topic electronic form.
+Please be sure to list Dr. Andrei Fedorov as the School Chair and your Staff Academic Advisor as the Graduate Coordinator.
+An email will send automatically requesting the required signatures.
+Everyone will receive a final, signed copy of the form.